Stubeans/Compilers/README.md

 : PLEASE READ THE FOLLOWING :

 Project 3 is currently being worked on.
-At the moment, a crappy, non-complete AST is produced.
+At the moment, a semi-normal, hopefully correct AST is produced.
+A Limited Symbol table is also produced.
+However, Scope/Type checking is not implemented correctly yet.